OVERDOSE AID KITS

 ABOUT THE KITS

 O.A.K.s contain instructions on how to administer naloxone, CPR Breathing Barriers, and information and resources for substance use treatment and recovery support.
 In most cases, we can help organizations identify a naloxone source, if needed.
-Whenever possible, our team trains staff members at each O.A.K site on the use of naloxone and can help to keep O.A.K.s stocked with supplies.
+Whenever possible and at no cost, our team trains staff members at each O.A.K site on the use of naloxone and can help to keep O.A.K.s stocked with supplies.

 O.A.K.s in Schools